What is your availability?

 What presenting concerns do you treat?

 I work with adults and young adults facing challenges such as ADHD, anxiety, depression or mood changes, difficult relationships, major life transitions, identity exploration, and other life stressors.
-Feel free to ask any questions you may have.
-A brief, complimentary consultation is required before scheduling a first appointment.

-What might not be a good fit?
+Who might not be a good fit?

 The following usually fall outside the current scope of my practice: active substance use disorders, eating disorders, OCD, phobias, high risk for suicide/serious self-harm, or people who require frequent contact with their provider between sessions.